BahramJafrasteh/MissingGPs/README.md

 # Missing Gaussian Processes

-This code is a PyTorch 1.10.x cuda 11.3 implementation of the MGP method described in the paper entitled "Input Dependent Sparse Gaussian Processes", submitted to NeuroComputing.
+This code is a PyTorch 1.10.x cuda 11.3 implementation of the MGP method described in the paper entitled "Input Dependent Sparse Gaussian Processes".
 For comparision, we also implemented the following methods from :

 DGP, VSGP and MGP